 Companies can use data obtained from appraisals and performance reviews to design training programs that are well-suited for each employee’s needs.
 This will result in improving employees’ skills and increasing their chances to get promoted in the company.
 Performance appraisals can also be used to determine the effectiveness of the training by measuring employees’ performance and comparing results before and after implementing the program.

-3. How to Implement the Performance Appraisal?
+3. How to Implement a Performance Appraisal

 4. Challenges When Implementing a Performance Appraisal